akshell/docs/ref/core/db.rst

      {n: 42, s: "the answer"}

-Relations with the same header could form a :dfn:`union` relation, i.e. a relation consisting of all their tuples.
+Relations with the same header could form a :dfn:`union` relation, i.e., a relation consisting of all their tuples.
 In the query language this operation is performed by ``union`` construction.
 All post and comment texts could be retrieved by::